Excel-VBA-Diary/GetLocalPath/README(en).md

 The local path shown by MountPoint contains only the name of a target folder under the document library on the SharePoint site.
 For example, if the name of a target folder is the same as that of an upper-level folder, the upper-level folder may be mistakenly identified as the target folder.
 This issue will not happen if there is a subordinate folder with the same name as the target folder.
 Now investigating a workaround for this issue.

+## LICENSE
+This code is available under the MIT License.